 - URSI provides graduate education that prepares quality local government management and administration professionals, urban planners, and community leaders.

-- Bachelor's degree from an accredited university with a minimum GPA of 3.0.
+- Bachelor's degree from an accredited university.

 - Undergraduate course in research methods/statistics, or equivalent.